unhcr/koboloadeR/README.md

 # Introduction

 koboloadeR is a R package to conduct data discovery and analysis for data collected through  [KoboToolbox](https://www.kobotoolbox.org/), [ODK](https://opendatakit.org/), [ONA](https://ona.io/home/) or any __[xlsform](http://xlsform.org)__ compliant data collection platform.
 This package first builds on the capacity of UNHCR Kobo server @ http://kobo.unhcr.org but it can also be used from any structured dataset.
+It also comes as a companion tool to the [Integrated Framework for Household Survey](https://unhcr.github.io/Integrated-framework-household-survey)

 # Approach